Academy for Mathematics, Science, and Engineering

 The Academy for Mathematics, Science, and Engineering (AMSE) is a four-year magnet public high school program intended to prepare students for STEM careers.
-Housed on the campus of Morris Hills High School in Rockaway, New Jersey, United States, it is a joint endeavor between the Morris County Vocational School District and the Morris Hills Regional District.
+Housed on the campus of Morris Hills High School in Rockaway, in the U.S. state of New Jersey, it is a joint endeavor between the Morris County Vocational School District and the Morris Hills Regional District.

 AMSE is one of 17 vocational academies under the Morris County Vocational School District, which administers the admissions process for prospective AMSE students.
 The program started in 2000 with an initial class size of 26, but in 2017, the class size was increased to 48 students.

-As of the 2021–22 school year, the school had an enrollment of 180 students.
+As of the 2023–24 school year, the school had an enrollment of 180 students.